 Setting spray may not be needed if you’re wearing a good primer.
 Even so, if you feel that way inclined, we recommend Urban Decay’s All Nighter*.

 31. Eyeshadow Palette

 You don’t have to rock eyeshadow on vacation if you don’t feel like it.
 In fact, you may decide not to wear much makeup at all to give your skin a much-needed break.

-That said, a rich eyeshadow hue can elevate your appearance for a nice dinner, drinks or date night.
+A rich eyeshadow hue can elevate your appearance for a nice dinner, drinks or date night.
 Consider an eyeshadow palette so you can mix and match different shades to add depth and tone.

 32. Lip Colour

 What better time to mix up your makeup look and experiment with more adventurous lip and eye colours than on holiday?